CatRass/CatRass/README.md

-# Hello there, I'm CatRass
+# Hello there, I'm Darrel

 Current student at RMIT Melbourne, programming and messing around with code and technology.